-Note: PixelMath tool will generate a new image only if it has been set up in the tool.
+Note: the PixelMath tool will generate a new image only if it has been set up in the tool.
 If not, the HaloMask will replace the target image.

 At this point we have two masks, rangemask_01 which represent the halos of the stars and rangemask_02 which represent the cores of the stars.
 Using PixelMath we will obtain the final HaloMask.

-A Terrestrial Mask is a conveniently made mask that allows to work independently the ground and the stars in a typical image of landscape with stars.
-For instance if you have mountains and sky and if the objective is to add several images to have a good SNR in both, the mountains and the sky and make a composition of both images, the mask will be necesary for adding those images protecting the moved (rotated) and partialy rejected mountains.
+A Terrestrial Mask is an easily made mask that allows you to work independently on the ground and the stars in a typical image of landscape with stars.
+For instance, if you have mountains and sky and the objective is to add several images to obtain a good SNR in both, this mask will be necessary for adding those images while protecting the moved (rotated) and partially rejected mountains.

 Rotate your "land" image 90º clockwise.

-Open PixelMath tool and write the following expression in RGB/K:
+Open the PixelMath tool and write the following expression in RGB/K:

 This will generate and auxiliar mask where the values of the pixels in the mountain will be considerably lower than the values of the pixels in the sky.

 Apply this auxiliary mask to your "land" image protecting the mountains, and stretch it easily using the HistogramTransformation tool.